TareqAlKhatib/owlready2/doc/onto.rst

 .. note::

    Many methods returns a generator.
-Generators allows iterating over the values without creating a list, which can improve performande.
+Generators allows iterating over the values without creating a list, which can improve performance.
 However, they are often not very convenient when exploring the ontology:

    ::